 // Including the module into out projectvar process = require('process');// Viewing the current working directoryconsole.log('Working directory --> ' + process.cwd());// Viewing the version of process we are usingconsole.log('Process version --> ' + process.version);// Viewing the type of OS we are usingconsole.log('Current OS --> ' + process.platform);// Viewing the arguments passedconsole.log('Arguments --> ', process.argv);// Viewing the Feature Objectconsole.log('Feature Property: \n', process.features);

-Line 2: We include the process
+Line 2: We include the process module in our code.

-Line 5: We print the current working directory using process
+Line 5: We print the current working directory using process.

-Line 8: We print the version of process
+Line 8: We print the version of process that we are using.

 Line 11: We print the type of OS we are working on.